rcazzara/seldovia/_people/Ollestad_Tollak_Bowitz.md

 > She loved and lived life to the fullest.

 3.  **Gilbert Ollestad**, b.
 December 27, 1923, Yukon Island, Alaska;
-    d.
-August 10, 2013, Seward, Alaska.
+    d.Â August 10, 2013, Seward, Alaska.
 He was born on Yukon Island outside of Seldovia, Alaska to Tollak and Lucille Ollestad where his family worked a fox farmHe grew up in Seldovia, one of ten children and in his youth he worked fish traps, hunted and gathered berries